-Description Monitoring of hot spots as an early warning mechanism Relationship with direct or underlying cause This activity is related to the prevention and management of fires through early warning mechanisms in eligible areas, for which digital tools will be used to contribute to the tracking and monitoring of the properties linked to the project.
-The purpose of these actions is to identify heat points through GIS tools and generate timely communication to the owners regarding these eventualities, initially confirming whether they correspond to the presence of fire on their properties or thermal anomalies.
+Relationship with direct or underlying cause Due to the lack of knowledge of alternative markets, production practices and non-timber products that promote conservation and efficient use of natural resources, a training plan is proposed that promotes environmental education for owners.
+This plan seeks to raise awareness and build criteria that support continuity in the protection of ecosystems.
+In this order of ideas, training aimed at contributing to good water quality is a fundamental piece and an instrument that seeks to mitigate the limitations of the water resource and promote sustainable actions on its use.
+This approach not only strengthens the social fabric, but also serves as a barrier against possible unsustainable activities that could compromise natural resources.
 Compliance with the interests of rural communities.
-The project participants have interests in this activity since it allows them to have an early warning mechanism and thus be able to prevent and manage possible forest fires.
-They consider monitoring hot spots and the respective early warnings a positive strategy.
-Since it contributes significantly to the safeguarding and protection of the strategic ecosystems present on its properties.
-Consultation mechanism for the identification of objectives and the definition of activities Meetings where the participatory construction of conservation objectives and activities for the project was carried out (See 6.1.4.1.1.
-Initial meetings).
-Manifestation of the will of the owners to be part of a climate change conservation and mitigation project (See 2.1.1 Letters of intent).
-Agreements signed by the owners where full consent to be linked to the project is expressed, stating the rights, responsibilities, and benefits of all parties involved.
-(See 1.1.
-Linkage contracts).
+This activity is aligned with the interests of the project participants, as indicated by the socialization processes and signing of agreements carried out.
+It is oriented towards access to technical knowledge and the incentive for the development of economic, social and cultural activities appropriate for generating sustainable income.
+Consultation mechanism for the identification of objectives and the definition of activities Meetings where the participatory construction of conservation objectives and activities for the project was carried out (See 6.1.4.1.1 .
+Initial meetings ).
+Manifestation of the will of the owners to be part of a climate change conservation and mitigation project (See 2.1.1 Letters of intent ).
+Agreements signed by the owners where full consent to be linked to the project is expressed, stating the rights, responsibilities and benefits of all parties involved.
+(See 1.1 Linkage contracts).
 At the property level, property implementation plans were built participatively with the owners (See 6.5.1.2.2 .
-Property Implementation Plans).
-These plans not only serve as a monitoring tool between Cataruben and the owners, but can also be adjusted in a participatory manner in each monitoring period.
-This is in the context of adaptive management in the face of the particular conditions of each period.
-Responsibility and role of the actors participating in the implementation of the activity Cataruben Foundation: Organization responsible for monitoring hot spots as an early warning mechanism Project Participants: They are the owners of the properties and are responsible for reporting any anomaly related to forest fires, as well as attending and responding to alerts generated by Cataruben.
-Implementation timeline Permanently, from the beginning of the project start date
+Property Implementation Plans ).
+These plans not only serve as a monitoring tool between Cataruben and the owners, but can also be adjusted in a participatory manner in each monitoring period, in the context of adaptive management in the face of the particular conditions of each period Responsibility and role of the actors participating in the implementation of the activity Cataruben Foundation: Organization responsible for designing and planning the training plan to strengthen the capabilities of the Project Participants.
+In addition to acting as facilitators and speakers of the training.
+Project Participants: They are the owners of the properties and their responsibility is to actively participate in the training, attending the scheduled sessions and participating in discussions and activities both in person and remotely.
+Implementation timeline Starting from the 2nd year of the project start date and until the 19th year.